-Pure functions are functions which cannot access global or static, mutable state save through their arguments.
+Pure functions are functions that cannot access global/static mutable state, except if their arguments contain pointers to such.
 This enables optimizations based on the fact that a pure function may at most mutate state reachable through its parameters.
 To that end, a pure function:

 - does not read or write any global or static mutable state

 - cannot call functions that are not pure

-- can override an impure function, but an impure function cannot override a pure one
+- can override an impure function, but cannot be overridden by an impure function

 - is covariant with an impure function

 - cannot perform I/O